IdeaFlowCo/mew-web-clipper/README.md

   * create AI summary from transcript
 * Saving a webpage captures all the text on that page

-# Known Bugs
+# Known Issues
-* If you delete an article/page node, new clips will be put under that node.
-This is a problem with Mew persisting deleted nodes.
+* None.
+Time to report some issues!